P-lauski/fhstrawberrylegionv2/README.md

 # Strawberry Gardens Legion Square - V2

-An improved and reworked Strawberry Gardens Legion rework, that fixes gaps, prop placement, lights, and all other map issues in the [original release](https://forum.cfx.re/t/strawberry-gardens-free-legion-square-replaced).
+An improved and reworked Strawberry Gardens Legion rework by [FalseHopeDesigns](https://falsehopedesigns.tebex.io/) that fixes gaps, prop placement, lights, and all other map issues in the [original release](https://forum.cfx.re/t/strawberry-gardens-free-legion-square-replaced).
 Includes working navmesh for proper ped movement throughout the map.

 **Warning:** Legion Square is a highly popular and central area of the GTA 5 map.
 While we have done our best to make this compatible with other maps, you may experience conflicts.